 - Sudden blindness (as a result of high blood pressure)

 If your cat drinks a lot , urinates frequently and loses weight at the same time, you should pay attention.
 Since the kidneys normally regulate the cat's fluid balance and concentrate the urine, cats with kidney disease often excrete large amounts of water and are at risk of dehydration .
 Reduced appetite and the associated weight loss can also be an alarm signal in cats.
-If your cat is vomiting and does indeed have kidney disease, the kidney function is already almost completely exhausted and the toxins and urea collected in the body are increasingly poisoning the cat.
+If your cat vomits and actually has kidney disease, the kidney function is already almost completely exhausted and the toxins and urea that have accumulated in the body are increasingly poisoning the cat.
 If you suspect that your cat has kidney disease, you should definitely not waste any time and see a vet immediately.

-There are various things that can trigger acute or chronic renal failure in cats:
+There are several possible causes of acute or chronic renal failure in cats:

 - Acute poisoning (houseplants, heavy metals, antifreeze, pesticides, etc.)